 Your kitchen garden should be an extension of your home.
 It should provide you with the opportunity to eat healthy and fresh vegetables while saving money and reducing your environmental footprint.

-I know I am!
+With that in mind, it is important to design a kitchen garden that will meet all of these needs.
 As we’re still designing this new land, and it will take years to create a dream backyard design, one of the first things we’re planning on doing is designing a potager kitchen garden.

-What is a Potager?
+What is a Potager Kitchen Garden?

 A potager kitchen garden is a garden close to your kitchen where you can access fresh veggies and herbs easily.

 One of the most common themes you see with potager design are plants growing on the outside edges as well as the middle